sungkwang/MEAM-BO/README.md

 'C'     'C'      3       2     0     5       5       4.5     0.46    1       1       1       1
 -3.647          -3.03           -13.003         1.203
 ```
+`elt_i1` and `elt_i2` are the element names that must match with the element names in parameter_1 file. `bond` 2 or 3 to represent double or triple bond, respectively.
+Z(0) and Z(1) are the number of neighbors that requires for Z0 and Z1 function, e.g. Z(0) for triple bond (acetylene) is 2. beta0/1/3 and p0/1/3 are the parameters for the Gaussian-like delta function. beta2 and p2 are the parameters

 ## Other differences compared with meam/c package
 1. New reference structures are added
   a. `ch4`: methane-like structure only for binary system
-  b. `dia3`: diamond structure with primary 1NN and secondary 3NN inteation
+  b. `dia3`: diamond structure with primary 1NN and secondary 3NN interation
   c. `tri`: H2O-like structure that has an angle
   e. `zig`: zigzag structure with a uniform angle
   d. `lin`: linear structure (180 degree angle)
-2. `tri`, `zig`, and `lin` reference structures require angle information (in degree) in the paramter_2 file such as the following.
+2. `tri`, `zig`, and `lin` reference structures require angle information (in degree) in the parameter_2 file such as the following.
 ```
 theta = 109.5
 ```